HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - start with MyData
   - Build to MyInfo ( "Information is Data in a ConText" :HwW )
     - Alert(s) pipeline(s) will be needed

+- gsd knew NIST but believes it is a Distant ConcernTn
 - determine if my 'anthropic' Bot can Tweet
   - provide the relative advantages of various communication  Channels
     - acknowledge the precedent insights of TheResearchBoard